A Choral Scholarship at Queen's provides an exciting musical experience, and vocal and choral training to the highest standard.

 Choral Scholarship auditions 2018

 Auditions for choral scholarships for entry in 2019/20 will be held in September 2018.
 Scholarships are offered at Queen’s for all voice types, and eight scholarships are available in total.
-The deadline for applications is 1 September 2018 and the online application form will soon be available.
+The deadline for applications is 1 September 2018 and the online application form is available here.

 Choral Scholar Profile